MicrosoftDocs/win32/desktop-src/properties/props-system-communication-policytag.md

 ---
-Description: This property identifies the retention policy applied to the item. ms.assetid: 17bd4f09-675f-4e3b-989b-40a0a775e6ba
+description: This property identifies the retention policy applied to the item. ms.assetid: 17bd4f09-675f-4e3b-989b-40a0a775e6ba
 title: System.Communication.PolicyTag
 ms.topic: article